Accelerating Reduction and Scan Using Tensor Core Units: Introduction

-\begin{enumerate} \item We show how to use the \mpu to compute both reduction and scan --- we believe we are the first to formulate these algorithms in terms of \mpus operations. \item We measure our algorithms and show that we are orders of magnitude better than state-of-art algorithms for small segment sizes --- this is common in mathematics (e.g. evaluating polynomials), scientific applications (e.g. finite difference), and machine learning (e.g. batch norm) --- and are comparable to the fastest algorithm for large segments. \item We find that we are more energy efficient and decrease the utilization of general purpose ALUs --- making them free for tasks that cannot be represented on \mpus. \item We describe the current usage and the programmability of the NVIDIA \mpus and evaluate GEMM on the \mpus using cuBLAS~\cite{cublas}, CUTLASS~\cite{cutlass} and the CUDA \mpu API.
-The results show that \mpus can be profitably used in a much wider range of libraries. \item We provide insights into how to relax the current CUDA \mpu programming interface constraints. \end{enumerate}
+\begin{enumerate} \item We show how to use \mpus to compute both reduction and scan.
+We believe we are the first to formulate these algorithms in terms of \mpu operations in a manner that is independent to the underlying \mpu architecture. \item We implement our algorithms onto NVIDIA V100 GPUs and show orders of magnitude speedup over state-of-art algorithms for small segment sizes.
+Small segements are common in mathematics (e.g. evaluating polynomials), scientific applications (e.g. finite difference), and machine learning (e.g. batch norm) applications.
+For large segments, we are comparable to the fastest algorithms and achieve $89-98\%$ of theoretical peak memory copy bandwidth. \item We show that our implementation is up to $22\%$ more power efficient and decreases the utilization of general purpose ALUs. \item We describe the current usage and programmability of the NVIDIA TensorCore and evaluate GEMM on the \mpus using cuBLAS~\cite{cublas}, CUTLASS~\cite{cutlass} and the CUDA \mpu API. \end{enumerate}

-This paper is divided as follows: we first describe the current NVIDIA \mpus and show the performance of GEMM and GEMV computation in Section~\ref{sec:background}.
-In Section~\ref{sec:current-impl}, we give a background of reduction and scan and show the \mpu algorithms for reduction (Section~\ref{sec:reduction}) and scan (\ref{sec:prefixsum}).
+This paper is divided as follows: we first describe the NVIDIA \mpus and show the performance of GEMM and GEMV computation in Section~\ref{sec:background}.
+In Section~\ref{sec:current-impl}, we give a background of reduction and scan and show the \mpu algorithms for reduction (Section~\ref{sec:reduction}) and scan (Section~\ref{sec:prefixsum}).
 We then compare our implementation against state-of-the-art in Section~\ref{sec:evaluation}.
 Section~\ref{sec:related} describes the related work, before we conclude in Section~\ref{sec:conclusion}.